Rock Bernd: odds and ends

 Because I had left several songs aside on "Rockin' up" that I also considered worthwhile to be reworked or remixed, among them my 'signature song', "one of seven billion"; whose lyrics I also had modified, I felt that there would have to be yet another compilation.
 Compiling and publishing "Rock Hard & Soul" took a little longer because there were only five songs that I wanted to redo and accordingly more new songs to be written.
 My current favorite, "cold as the mountains", appears twice, once in the typical Rock Bernd manner, once in its acoustic version as Folk Bernd performs it.
 Both 'live' recordings on this compilations are truly live - including the little slips that happen - if without an audience.

-Last(?) not least: Rock Bernd VI (or "Rockturns") that contains most of the songs I've written since except the singles ("Crownie", "Titanic Cruises", "Flash Flood").
+Last(?) not least: Rock Bernd VI (or "Rockturns") that contains most of the songs I've written since plus the singles ("Crownie", "Titanic Cruises", and "Flash Flood").

 Rock Bernd's signature song "one of seven billion" (version on "rock-hard and soul")